Editor’s note: Updated May 2020.

 Other than Instagram, no platform is so closely associated with influencer marketing as Pinterest, the image-centric social network that launched in 2010.
 Pinterest’s pinboard-inspired design lets users assemble collections of pictures, GIFs, videos and other items, many of which serve as blueprints for future purchases.

-If services like Pocket and Instapaper offer the web’s version of a “Read It Later” button, Pinterest is a close as it gets to a “Buy It Later (Probably)” button.
-Ninety percent of Pinterest users saying they use it to make purchasing decisions and 60 percent buy something from a brand after seeing a promoted pin.
+If services like Pocket and Instapaper offer the web’s version of a “Read It Later” button, Pinterest is as close as it gets to a “Buy It Later (Probably)” button.
+Ninety percent of Pinterest users say they use it to make purchasing decisions and 60 percent buy something from a brand after seeing a promoted pin.

 To influencer marketers, Pinterest offers a great balance of branded content opportunities and organic reach.
 To Pinners, the site is a much more trusted source of product recommendations and exposure than search engines, other social media or even friends and family.

 Pinterest offers greater flexibility than the other major influencer marketing platforms.
 A Pinterest campaign might entail curating a special board that mixes products from top brands, using promoted pins or participating in the official Pin Collective program, which pairs businesses with content creators who are experts in producing beautiful, high-engagement pins.